-The University of Nebraska will provide all testing materials to volunteers.
-Volunteers will measure the concentrations of key nutrients, nitrates and phosphates, using rapid test strips that provide an accurate and reliable results in less than 1 minute.
+The University of Nebraska Department of Civil Engineering will provide all testing materials to volunteers.
+Volunteers will measure the concentrations of key nutrients, nitrates, nitrites, and phosphates, using rapid test strips that provide accurate and reliable results in less than 1 minute.

 The information that you collect will be sent to the University of Nebraska, by either mail or email, for analysis.
 Expert faculty and staff will answer questions and provide feedback to you on the levels of plant nutrients in the water that you tested.
-As a volunteer, you are will be kept informed about the results of this program and alerted to future opportunities to improve your water resources.
+As a Citizen Scientist, you will be kept informed about the results of this program and alerted to future opportunities to improve your water resources.